 Statistics suggest that close to 30,000 babies suffer birth injuries each year in the United States.
 In most of these cases, the injuries are minor and the baby fully recovers.
 However, in far too many cases, babies suffered serious injury or death.

-Birth injuries are preventable in most cases.
+Birth injuries are preventable in many cases.
 Many cases of birth injury involve medical negligence or medical malpractice.
 The most common causes of birth injuries include inadequate prenatal care, undiagnosed prenatal complications, Ob/Gyn errors, negligent delivery, and obstetrical errors.

 Where medical negligence or medical malpractice caused the birth injury, the doctor or medical provider is liable for the damages caused by the negligence.
 Like all medical malpractice claims, the medical provider or doctor’s care must have fallen below the standard of care in the medical profession.